-David Hoffa is a Constitutional Law Fellow.
-Before joining PLF, he worked as an intern for the Michigan Judicial Institute and for the State of Michigan 55th District Court in 2019, and as a law clerk for the Goldwater Institute in 2021.
+David Hoffa is an attorney in PLF’s Equality & Opportunity practice group, licensed to practice law in the state of Arizona.
+Before joining PLF, he worked as an intern for the Michigan Judicial Institute and for the State of Michigan’s 55th District Court in 2019, and as a law clerk for the Goldwater Institute in 2021.

 A native of Michigan, David graduated in 2018 from the University of Michigan with a bachelor of general studies degree and earned his J.D. in 2021 from Michigan State University College of Law.